qwx9/notes/net/todo/proj/dporg/status.md

 # Status

+## cfr4, fork
+- On the other hand, we CAN implement the library shit, like Graphics.* calls, but we still need a way to make the transcription as easy and fast/automatic as possible
+- So, transcription to c wouldn't be that useful at this point, unless we modify both at the same time...
+- One idea was to remove as much as possible java from the code, by moving shit around, removing keywords etc, so that transcription is trivial, but we can't, it's already fairly minimal: we can't add classes within a file, we can't have functions outside of classes, we can't remove most keywords which would conflict, etc etc etc
+- Now works, inexplicably
+but didn't (no op toString()s), added prints to all
+- Class.forName("s") → would obviously crash
+- Netbeans IDE sucks so much that it didn't build/run the right code??
+So we missed some breakage
+- Renamed f to Sound, s to Map
+- Renamed all methods within each class so that there is no overloading/name conflicts
+- We conserve cfr3 as is for security

 ## jd
 - Take care: any time there are functions with the same arguments but a different return type, ALL of them must be renamed to avoid conflicts!